A Roadmap For Success

-Business strategic planning creates the overarching plan for your business – what you’re good at, who your competitors are, the markets you pursue, and why you pursue them.
+Strategic planning creates the overarching plan for your business – what you’re good at, who your competitors are, the markets you pursue, and why you pursue them.
 The most valuable strategic plans emphasize the execution component, which some people refer to as a business plan.
-How will we execute, who is responsible, when will it get done and how will we measure the impact.
-Companies engage in this kind of planning for a spectrum of reasons.
+How will we execute, who is responsible, when will it get done, and how will we measure the impact.
+Organizations engage in this kind of planning for a spectrum of reasons.
 Everything from:

 - The industry has changed and the company is struggling to remain afloat.
 Something is going to have to change, and fast, to remain operational; to